AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/Instance types with local SSDs.md

 ## i2gne, instance family with local SSDs

 i2gne is in invitational preview.
-To use i2gne,[submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).
+To use i2gne, [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).

 Features